kevin-mau/venture_funding_with_deep_learning/README.md

 ```

 With this encoded DataFrame, we will create the features (X) and target (y) datasets for use in our model to use as our training and testing datasets.
 The
 target dataset is defined by the preprocessed DataFrame column “IS_SUCCESSFUL”.
-The remaining columns define the features dataset.  we split the features and target sets into training and testing
+The remaining columns define the features dataset.
-datasets
 ```python
     X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=1)
 ```